-All staff within our school will be on alert to changes in a child behaviour or attitude which could indicate that they are in need of help or protection.
+All staff within our school will be on alert to changes in a child's behaviour or attitude which could indicate that they are in need of help or protection.

-We will use specialist online monitoring software, which in this school is called Securis
+We will use specialist online monitoring software, which in this school is called Securus This will be monitored by the DSL.
+All staff are responsible for ensuring that pupils are not accessing inappropriate online materials.

-Our school will make referrals to Channel if we are concerned that an individual might be vulnerable to radicalisation.
+Our school will make referrals to Channel if we are concerned that an individual might be susceptible/ vulnerable to radicalisation.